2026 LEAGUE RULES

 COMPETITIONS RULES OF PLAY

 The rules for competitions played during the season will be advised before each competition.
-As for league games, each player can contribute as much or little as the want for an entry fee.
-The captains will be contacted and asked to consult with their teams as to how the competition entry fees will be donated to charity.
+Entry fees for competitions will be £2 or more per player, per competition.
+Team captains will be contacted and asked to consult with their teams as to which charity or charities will benefit from competition entry fees.

 SCORE SHEETS